Updated: Jan 28

 Heather Brewer gives excellent advice - "Bullying is a horrible thing.
 It sticks with you forever.
 It poisons you.
 But only if you let it."

-If you ignore, dismiss or deny the bully of stress (over time) you may realize this giant has poisoned your health, outlook, and happiness!
+If you ignore, dismiss or deny the bully of fear & stress (over time) you may realize this giant has poisoned your health, outlook, and happiness!

-Stress doesn't have to get the best of you- arm yourself and believe victory is possible!
+Fear doesn't have to get the best of you- arm yourself properly and believe.

 “Little children, you are from God and have overcome them, for He who is in you is greater than he who is in the world.” ~1 John 4:4